JonAbrams/colorup/README.md

 Things To Note
 ---

-For some reason, sometimes the 1.8+ versions of jQuery have difficulty figuring out the height of the browser window, and just returns the document height.
+For some reason, sometimes the 1.8+ versions of jQuery have difficulty figuring out the height of the browser window, and just returns the document height which can cause weird behaviour.

 Make sure you use the "<!DOCTYPE html>" doctype, and if that doesn't work, try version 1.7.2 of jQuery.
 License